Jinnah (film): Critical reception

-It received an overwhelmingly positive response in Pakistan.
+The film received an overwhelmingly positive response in Pakistan.
 Christopher Lee spoke highly of the film, calling his performance in it the best of his career as well as stressing the importance of the film.

-However, the casting of Christopher Lee in lead role led to a large amount of media controversy in Pakistan because of his previous roles in horror films and vampire films as Count Dracula, with Lee having received death threats which required personal bodyguards during filming.
-BBC News reported that the threats were due to his previous film roles and not that he was a European playing an Asian.
+However, the choice of Lee to play the lead role led to a large amount of media controversy in Pakistan because of his previous roles in horror films and vampire films as Count Dracula, with Lee having received death threats which required personal bodyguards during filming.
+The BBC reported that the threats were due to his previous film roles and not that he was a European playing an Asian.
 Some critics even demanded a ban on the film.